evstirling/blackjack/ReadMe.md

 **src**/*main.rs:*
     Command line game of blackjack, this time written in Rust.
-    Currently very early in develpoment, but is functional.
+    Currently only includes standard mode, but future versions will include an auto mode as well.